DanielCardonaRojas/DanielCardonaRojas-DanielCardonaRojas.github.io/README.md

 ====

 - [ ] Polish the workflow so the source branch gets updated when changed, or at least notify.
+- [ ] Add another case to the deploy script so (./deploy.sh source) updates the source branch
 - [ ] Generate rss feed.
+- [ ] Add random art generator for banners.